 Do I think they're right about what?

-What I just said that if Huckabee gets a nomination, the Democrats think that they would defeat him and evangelicals at the same time in landslide proportions, and the Republican Party would tell the evangelicals, we're through with you.
+That if Huckabee gets a nomination, the Democrats think that they would defeat him and the evangelicals at the same time in landslide proportions that the Republican Party would tell the evangelicals, we're through with you.

 You caused us a loss that's worse than Goldwater in 64.

-Look what you did to us.
+Look what you did.

-Um I've watched them downplay Thompson.
+I've watched them downplay Thompson.

-Um I've heard from liberals, some liberals that I know that Thompson is of major concern to them against Hillary.
+I've heard from liberals, some liberals that I know that Thompson is of major concern to them against Hillary.

-But they don't want to take any chances.
+I don't know that they think that, but they don't want to take any chances.

-The we are it's precisely because the reason a previous caller in the last hour gave us.
+It's precisely because the reason a previous caller in the last hour gave us.

 They despise conservatives.

-They'll take out any conservative they can trying to take me out.
+They'll take out any conservative they can, trying to take me out.

-I don't mean this in a martyred sense, but all these stories about how McCain beat me, the Washington Post, and they would love for me to stop having influence.
+I don't mean this in a martyred sense, but all these stories about how McCain beat me, the Washington Post, they would love for me to stop having influence.

 They don't understand that the influence that exists here results from you.